kaleb/kaleb.github.com/comp/www/css/_posts/2011-10-06-webputty-and-respond.js.md

 ---

 A couple of months ago, [Fog Creek][] came out with [WebPutty][], a "simple CSS editing and hosting service."
 It is a fantastic tool which hosts CSS files for me.
-This in itself is not that bspecial, but what makes this service awesome is that it lets me write my styles in [SCSS][] and it also has a pretty slick interface for letting me see style changes on the fly.
+This feature in itself is not that special, but what does make this service awesome is that it lets me write my styles in [SCSS][] and it also has a pretty slick interface for letting me see style changes on the fly.
 I was loving it, but then I ran into a stumbling block, which I'll get to in a bit.